What is a Safety Risk Management Program?

-Employee training – Train employees and leaders in general safety, on-the-job safety hazards, hazard communications and enforcement on each of the applicable policies, procedures, and guidelines.
+Employee training – Train employees and leaders in general safety, on-the-job safety hazards, hazard communications, and enforcement on each applicable policy, procedure, and guideline.
 Employees are the eyes and ears of the organization, so empower them to drive, correct and report safety issues and concerns.
 Make sure to keep training records that show training attendance for all classes.

 Accountability – Assign responsibility and accountability for key safety areas.
-One individual should primarily be responsible to oversee the safety program.
-This individual then delegates responsibility to a safety committee, OSHA record keeping individual, safety trainers, and so on.
-Supervisors are responsible to oversee daily work safety.
+One individual should primarily be responsible for overseeing the safety program.
+This individual then delegates responsibility to a safety committee, OSHA recordkeeping individual, safety trainers, and so on.
+Supervisors are responsible for overseeing daily work safety.

 An OSHA poster informing workers of their rights and obligations under OSHA, any current citations OSHA officers have issued to the employer, and any petitions the employer has filed for modification or abatement.
 In addition, if you are covered by OSHA’s recordkeeping requirements described above, you must post a log and summary of the previous year’s occupational illnesses and injuries from February 1 to April 30 each year.

 Establish reinforcement that encourages awareness, teamwork, and safe practices.
 This includes positive rewards/incentives, supervisor observation, enforcement, and corrective actions.
 When establishing reinforcement, use caution not to discourage open, honest reporting of accidents.
-Some team incentive programs create high pressure for injured employees not to report injuries in order to avoid negative peer reaction when they report an injury and everyone loses the team reward.
+Some team incentive programs create high pressure for injured employees not to report injuries to avoid adverse peer reactions when they report an injury and everyone loses the team reward.

-Supervisors – Supervisors are the key implementer’s of the safety program.
+Supervisors – Supervisors are the key implementers of the safety program.
 They play a critical role in identifying risks, communicating expectations, conducting job-specific employee training, conducting job safety inspections, enforcing safety requirements, monitoring the work environment, carrying out corrective actions, and overall reinforcement.
-Train leaders in these duties and roles to ensure effective safety program execution.
+Train leaders in these duties and roles to ensure adequate safety program execution.